 You cannot run a Puppet master on Windows.

 The WEBrick Puppet master runs as a single Ruby process.
-You can manage it from the command line.
+You can manage it in one of two ways.

 By default, running the